ROS 2 Platform

 cd ~/ros2_ws/src/

-2. Choose any of the following methods to download Camport ROS 2 SDK:
+2. Choose any of the following methods to download the Camport ROS 2 SDK:

-• Use the git command to obtain a local copy: Open the terminal, switch to the working directory where the SDK should be stored, and enter the git clone command to clone the remote repository.
+• Use git command to get a local copy: Open a terminal, navigate to the working directory where you want to store the SDK, and enter the git clone command to clone the remote repository.

-The directory structure of Camport ROS 2 SDK is as follows:
+The directory structure of the Camport ROS 2 SDK is shown below:

 • README.md: Briefly describes the ROS 2 compilation process.